Top 10 Games

 Andrew Ryan’s Unhinged Vision

 Armin Shimerman’s Andrew Ryan is the soul of BioShock.
 His commanding, almost theatrical delivery makes every speech about freedom and ambition feel like a sermon from a fallen god.
-You can hear the cracks in his sanity as the game goes on, and it’s chilling.
-Ryan’s voice isn’t just a performance, it’s Rapture itself, broken and defiant.
+You can hear the cracks in his sanity as the game goes on, and it is chilling.

 Atlas and the Supporting Cast

-Steve Mellor’s Atlas is the everyman contrast to Ryan’s grandeur.
+Karl Hanover’s Atlas is the everyman contrast to Ryan’s grandeur.
 His Irish accent and desperate tone make him feel like a guy you can trust, which only makes the game’s big twist hit harder.
 The smaller roles, like the deranged ravings of splicers or Diane McClintock’s tragic audio logs, add layers of humanity to Rapture’s ruins.
-These voices don’t just tell a story, they make you feel like you’re living in a doomed city.

 Immersive Storytelling

-The voice acting in BioShock is immersive because it’s woven into the world.
-You’re not just watching cutscenes, you’re piecing together Rapture’s fall through audio diaries and overheard chatter.
-The performances make every revelation feel personal, turning a first-person shooter into a haunting narrative experience that sticks with you long after the credits roll.
+The voice acting in BioShock is immersive because it is woven into the world.
+You are not just watching cutscenes, you are piecing together Rapture’s fall through audio diaries and overheard chatter.

 7. Mass Effect Trilogy: A Galaxy of Voices